BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Introduction

 \section{Introduction}

-The advent of JWST has revolutionised the field of high-redshift galaxy evolution, including the spectroscopic confirmation of galaxies at $z>10$ (within the first $\sim500$\,Myr of the Universe; e.g., \citealt{curt23,carn24,naid25b}), the construction of UV luminosity functions out to high redshift (e.g., \citealt{donn24,robe24,whit25}), and new constraints on the role of galaxies in the epoch of reionisation (e.g., \citealt{ends24,simm24}).
+The advent of JWST has revolutionised the field of high-redshift galaxy evolution, including the spectroscopic confirmation of galaxies at $z>10$ (within the first $\sim500$\,Myr of the Universe; e.g., \citealt{curt23,carn24,naid25b}), the construction of UV luminosity functions out to high redshift from photometric candidates (e.g., \citealt{donn24,robe24,whit25}), and new constraints on the progression and topology of ionisation of the Universe by galaxies in the epoch of reionisation (e.g., \citealt{ends24,simm24,whit25_lya}).
 One of the more surprising findings was the discovery of numerous compact, red objects in JWST/NIRCam data, which were given the name `little red dots' (LRDs; \citealt{matt24}).
-While a few red, compact sources were found to be local brown dwarfs \citep{lang23,hain24}, LRDs are primarily high-redshift galaxies (i.e., peaking in number between $4.5<z<8.0$; e.g., \citealt{koce24}).
+While a few red, compact sources were found to be local brown dwarfs \citep{lang23,hain24}, LRDs are primarily high-redshift galaxies (i.e., peaking in number between $4.5<z<8.0$; e.g., \citealt{koce25}).